 How can you do that?
-Lots and lots of different ways.
-I promise to list all of those tips and tricks in another future blog.
-However, what I want to do in this blog is focus on the best one!
+There are lots of different ways to save a few dollars here and there.
+However, there is ONLY ONE way that can save you hundreds of dollars AND hours of your time.
+In this blog, I am going to focus on THAT one!
 The one that if you didn’t do anything else, it wouldn’t matter because this tip is just so good!

 Three of us (2 teenagers) went to Universal Studios Orlando in early August.
 We spent one night at Loews Royal Pacific Resort, a Universal hotel next to Universal Studios.
-We spent one day at Universal Studios Orlando and went on every ride in both parks (except a couple that are for little children), some of them multiple times.
-Notwithstanding the crowds, we did everything that we wanted and were completely satisfied with our time there.
+We spent one day at Universal Studios Orlando and went on every ride in both parks (except a couple that are meant for little children), some of them multiple times.
+Notwithstanding the crowds (and it was crazy), we did everything that we wanted and were completely satisfied with our time there.
 We spent a total of 12 hours in both parks.

 Universal Studios Orlando